mikeycrystal/NY-Times-Search-App/README.md

 Created an application that allows users to browse for articles in the New York Times.

-Technologies used: React.js, TailwindCSS, Firebase, Git
+Technologies used: React.js, TailwindCSS, Firebase, REST APIs, Git

 # Getting Started with Create React App